Austrian literature: Origin and background

 From the 19th century onward, Austria was the home of novelists and short-story writers, including Adalbert Stifter, Arthur Schnitzler, Franz Werfel, Stefan Zweig, Franz Kafka, Thomas Bernhard, Joseph Roth, and Robert Musil, and of poets Georg Trakl, Rose Ausländer, Franz Grillparzer, Rainer Maria Rilke, and Paul Celan.
 Famous contemporary playwrights and novelists include Elfriede Jelinek and Peter Handke, and well-known essayists such as Robert Menasse and Karl-Markus Gauß.
 Despite Austria's contributions to architecture and revered musical traditions, no Austrian literature made it to the classical canon until the 19th century.
 In the early 18th century, Lady Mary Wortley Montagu, whilst visiting Vienna, was stunned to meet no writers at all.

 Several reasons can be given.
 First, the arts were the preserve of the imperial court, who saw culture as a political tool, as propaganda.
 Fine baroque palaces, imperial portraits, and commissions of music could all work very well to this aim, but literature was deemed less suitable and thus not encouraged.
 Second, the late emergence of German literature; while much was published in German, hardly had the caliber to become "classic" until the late 18th century, when Goethe and Schiller began writing.
 In Austria, the imperial state also censored all books mercilessly; The Sorrows of Young Werther, Goethe's novel depicting a young man's ecstatic love and suicide, spawned a string of copycat suicides across Germany, and many states banned the work, but Austrian authorities also banned Goethe's entire opus.
 It came mostly from Empress Maria Theresa's 'Chastity Commission', intended to uphold public morals, but it had the effect not only of creating a facade of decency but a stunted intellectual front.
 Perhaps the primary reason for Austria's late literary fruition was its cultural mindset.
 According to the cultural historian Carl Emil Schorske, 'profoundly Catholic, it was a deeply sensuous, plastic culture'.
 The outlook of a leisured aristocracy, it was copied by the lower classes.
 This mentality was not necessarily bad; the emphasis on beauty and fantasy was integral to establishing the imperial capital of Vienna, and it made Vienna the greatest center of music in Europe.
 But it was not the best ground for the literary experiment.
 Nevertheless, the liberalization of Austria in the late 19th century created a more dynamic climate for writing, which soon produced a flowering.
+Austrian literature was distinguished by its separation from the major currents of German literature.
+It also adopted a cultural and political conservatism in opposition to modern movements such as materialism and socialism, leading it to focus intensely on individual psychology, the obsession with death, and the philosophy of language.